Who We Are

 heather@learningtoserve.org

 Heather has volunteered with Learning to Serve since it began in 2009 until she assumed the role of Director of Communications.
-She saw how Learning to Serve provided her son, who struggled in a traditional classroom, with the opportunity to thrive in an environment conducive to his learning style.
 She has 20+ years of experience in non-profit communications, volunteer management and children’s ministries.
 She has a passion for helping students reach their potential through the opportunity that school choice provides.

 Heather is a 1998 graduate of the University of Georgia and a 1994 graduate of Morgan County High School.
 She enjoys serving at her church, Grace New Hope.
 She and her husband, Steve, have two sons, Jack and Max.
 They live in Grayson, GA.